 What types of activities will there be after class each day?

-Students can visit the downtown Ithaca Commons, watch one of the largest Fourth of July fireworks displays in central New York, work out at our award-winning Fitness Center (students must be at least 16 years old), play games on the quads, scan the stars in our very own observatory, attend local theater, and hike and picnic in area parks.
-Additional activities will be available.
-Several will include a nominal fee.
+Students can visit the downtown Ithaca Commons, watch one of the largest Fourth of July fireworks displays in central New York, work out at our award-winning Fitness Center (students must be at least 16 years old to use the Fitness Center), play games on the quads, scan the stars in our very own observatory, attend local theater, and hike and picnic in area parks.
+Additional activities will be planned based on student interest.
+Some may include a nominal fee.

 WHAT TO BRING